jakobhoeg/built-in-ai/packages/built-in-ai/README.md

 ### Vercel AI SDK `useChat` hook implementation

-We can then use provide the `useChat` hook with our `ClientSideChatTransport` AND provide a fallback server-side implementation (`DefaultChatTransport`) that uses an api route:
+We can then provide the `useChat` hook with our `ClientSideChatTransport` AND provide a fallback server-side implementation (`DefaultChatTransport`) that uses an api route:

 ```typescript:page.tsx
 'use client'